 - We make you feel at home!
 Our tours give you the feeling as if you were walking around in Turkey with some local friends.

 - Knowledgeable personnel, always on time, trustworthy, no waiting in ticket lines and much more.

 How much is the private Ephesus and House of Virgin Mary tour for a group up to six people?

-- Starting from 1 April 2019, our private Ephesus and Virgin Mary tour prices will start from $345/total for a group up to six people pick-up and drop-off to your hotel in Kuşadası.
+- Starting from 1 April 2019, our private Ephesus and House of Virgin Mary tour prices will start from $345/total for a group up to six people pick-up and drop-off to your hotel in Kuşadası.
 Total price is $345 USD - to be divided by the total number of participants. (i.e $86.25 USD/person x 4 people=$345 USD/total)

 - Alternatively, you can book your tour starting from Izmir Adnan Menderes Airport paying a surcharge for the airport pick-up.

 - Alternatively, you can also book a layover Ephesus and House of Virgin Mary tour starting from Izmir Adnan Menderes Airport and finishing back at the same airport - on the same day.
 You will be asked these questions at the booking phase.